Along with hot and sunny weather, summer also brings out a few tiny pests that can ruin the season.

 As more people venture outdoors and into the wilderness it can mean more cases of tick-borne illnesses, especially Lyme disease.

-That bacterial infection has been rapidly increasing with probable and confirmed cases of the disease rising from 10,000 cases in 1995 to more than 25,000 in 2015.
+That bacterial infection has been rapidly increasing with probable and

 While early symptoms of Lyme disease include fever, headache, fatigue, and the distinctive “bull’s-eye” rash, some people may not exhibit symptoms and therefore may not be diagnosed early.